Agistri – Aegina

 Ferry to Saronic Islands

-Agistri Aegina ferry prices typically range between £8* and £25*.
-The average price is typically £10*.
-The cheapest Agistri Aegina ferry prices start from £8*.
-The average price for a foot passenger is £10*.
+Agistri Aegina ferry prices typically range between £7.16* and £20.48*.
+The average price is typically £14.87*.
+The cheapest Agistri Aegina ferry prices start from £7.16*.
+The average price for a foot passenger is £14.87*.

-Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated April 25.
+Pricing will vary depending on the number of passengers, vehicle type, route, and sailing times.
+Prices exclude service fees.

-Pets are allowed on ferries travelling from Agistri to Aegina with Saronic Ferries.
+Pets are allowed on ferries traveling from Agistri to Aegina with Saronic Ferries.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.